-- A. Pre-Opening documents to be submitted no later than July 1, 2014 for the School opening in 2014-2015: - 1.
+- A. Pre-Opening documents to be submitted no later than July 15, 2015 for the School opening in 2015-2016: - 1.
 Policies and Procedures Manual - 2.
-List of Governing Board Members - 3.
-Facility (zoning, certificate of occupancy, fire inspection, etc.) - 4.
-Copies of marketing materials and other student recruitment resources - 5.
-If applicable, results of the lottery process and students on the waiting list. - 6.
-Other documents as identified in the Annual Opening of School Checklist - B. Annual Opening of School Checklist - 1.
-Current lease or ownership documents. - 2.
-Current Certificate of Occupancy (new facilities or additions only).
+List of members of the Governing Board - 3.
+Governance documents (if not part of Application) - 4.
+Facility (zoning, certificate of occupancy, fire inspection, etc.) - 5.
+Certificates of all insurance policies - 6.
+Copies of marketing materials and other student recruitment resources - 7.
+Results of the lottery process and students on the waiting list - 8.
+Other documents as identified in the Annual Opening of School Checklist - B. Annual Opening of School Checklist of documents to be submitted or made available for review by August 1st of any given school year: - 1.
+Current lease or ownership documents - 2.
+Current Certificate of Occupancy (new facilities or additions only)

-- Copy of current insurance certificates or policies for all types of insurance required by the Charter. - 4.
-List of Governing Board Members. - 5.
-Fire and Safety Inspection Reports. - List of current staff members including certifications and teaching assignments for teachers. - 7.
-Documentation of fingerprinting of all staff and Governing Board members. - 8.
-Letter of Credit or bank assets for the upcoming school year as specified in the charter. - 9.
-Contract for transportation rates and services or transportation plan. - 10.
-Contract for Food and Nutrition Services. - 11.
-Copy of the Charter School Reading Plan or letter specifying that the School will comply with the district reading plan. - 12.
-Tentative dates and times of the School's board meetings. - 13.
-Update Crisis Response Plan. - 14.
-Dismissal policies and procedures. - 15.
-School's Parental Contract. - C. Monthly Documents and Reports - 1.
-Financial Statements, per State Board of Education Rule. - 2.
-Monthly Financial Reports as requested by the Sponsor. - 3.
-School Board meeting agenda and minutes. - D. Annual Documents and Reports - 1.
-Annual Student Achievement Reports.
+- Copy of current insurance certificates or policies for all types of insurance required by the Charter - 4.
+List of Governing Board members - 5.
+Fire and safety inspection reports - 6.
+List of current staff members including certifications and teaching assignments for teachers - 7.
+Documentation of fingerprinting of all staff and Governing Board members - 8.
+Letter of Credit or bank assets for the upcoming school year as specified in the charter - 9.
+Contract for transportation rates and services or transportation plan - 10.
+Contract for food and nutrition services - 11.
+Copy of the Charter School Reading Plan or letter specifying that the School will comply with the district reading plan - 12.
+Tentative dates and times of the School's Governing Board meetings - 13.
+Updated Crisis Response Plan - 14.
+Dismissal policies and procedures - 15.
+Parent Contract and Family Handbook - C. Monthly Documents and Reports - Financial Statements, per State Board of Education Rule (quarterly if School is designated by the State as a High Performing Charter School) - 2.
+Monthly Financial Reports as requested by the Sponsor - 3.
+School Governing Board meeting agenda and minutes - D. Annual Documents and Reports

-- 2. School Improvement Plan and School Advisory Committee membership. - 3.
-Teacher and Principal annual evaluation data and reports. - 4.
-Annual Financial Audit. - 5.
-Program Cost Report. - 6.
-Annual Inventory Report (capital purchases with public funds). - 7.
-Policies and Procedures of the School (if materially revised). - 8.
-School based Student Code of Conduct (if materially revised). - 9.
-Dismissal Policies and Procedures (if materially changed). - 10.
-Disaster Preparedness Plan. - 11.
-Employee Handbook (if materially revised). - 12.
-Current List of Governing Board Members. - 13.
-School's Parental Contract (if materially revised). - 14.
-Projected Enrollment (for subsequent school year). - 15.
-Capacity (for subsequent school year). - 16.
-School Calendar (for subsequent school year) if different than the Sponsor. - 17.
-Evidence of Insurance. - 18.
-Management Organization Agreement (if materially changed). - 19.
-Other as identified on the district's annual Opening of School Checklist.
+- 1. Annual student achievement and school accountability reports - 2.
+School Improvement Plan and School Advisory Committee membership - 3.
+Teacher and principal annual evaluation data and reports - 4.
+Annual Financial Audit - 5.
+Program Cost Report - 6.
+Annual Inventory Report (capital purchases with public funds) - 7.
+Policies and Procedures of the School (if materially revised) - 8.
+Student Code of Conduct (if materially revised) - 9.
+Dismissal Policies and Procedures (if materially changed) - 10.
+Disaster Preparedness Plan - 11.
+Employee Handbook (if materially revised) - 12.
+School's Parent Contract (if materially revised) - 13.
+Projected enrollment (for subsequent school year) - 14.
+Capacity (for subsequent school year) - 15.
+School calendar (for subsequent school year) if different than the Sponsor - 16.
+Evidence of insurance - 17.
+Instructional Personnel and School Administrator Evaluation Plan if different than the Sponsor's plan - 18.
+Management Organization Agreement and amendments (if materially changed) - 19.
+Governance documents (if amended) - 20.
+Other as identified on the district's annual Opening of School Checklist